gatapia/picnet_pbi_cli/readme.md

 - Due to the size of DataModel files, these are added to .gitignore files by default.
 This means that checking out the code on a computer with no DataModel files will fail to export a valid pbix file.
 You can modify the default .gitignore file and add a small model to your git repo if you would like a self contained repo.
+- `pbi.exe` also creates a backup every time you do a `pbi import`.
+These backups are stored in the \<output directory>`\backups` folder and are stored for five days.

+## Installation
+The simplest way to install this command line tool is to download the [pbi.exe](https://github.com/gatapia/picnet_pbi_cli/raw/master/pbi.exe) file from this repository, save it in an
+appropriate location and add that to location your path.

 ## Overview
 Unfortunately the Power BI `pbix` file format is a binary file format making it incompatible with: